 The Invincible Mine Track passes through nice forest scenery and provides excellent views up the Rees Valley on its way to an old gold mining site.

 The Invincible Mine Track is a good easy-to-moderate walk through beech forest and manuka trees to an old gold mine.
-There are also excellent views up the Rees Valley along the way.
-This was a walk I chose as a warm up walk before we hit the longer trails, and it served that purpose nicely.
+There are excellent views up the Rees Valley from the mine.
+I originally chose this as a warm up walk before we hit the longer trails, and it served that purpose nicely.
 Continue reading “Invincible Mine Track, near Glenorchy NZ”